-You can export all of your raw, unsampled events from App + Web properties to BigQuery, and then use a SQL-like syntax to query that data.
+You can export all of your raw events from Google Analytics 4 properties to BigQuery, and then use a SQL-like syntax to query that data.
 In BigQuery, you can choose to export your data to an external storage or import external data for the purposes of combining it with your Analytics data.

 When you export data to BigQuery, you own that data, and you can use BigQuery ACLs to manage permissions on projects and datasets.

 A full export of data takes place once a day.
 Data is also exported continuously throughout the day (see Streaming export below).

-There are no billing charges associated with exporting data from an App + Web property to BigQuery.
+There are no billing charges associated with exporting data from a Google Analytics 4 property to BigQuery.
 You can export to a free instance of BigQuery (BigQuery sandbox), but exports that exceed the sandbox limits incur charges.

 BigQuery streaming export makes fresher data for the current day available within a few minutes via BigQuery Export.

 When you use this export option, BigQuery will have more recent information you can analyze about your users and their traffic on your property.

 For each day, streaming export creates two new tables:

 events_YYYYMMDD: The full daily export of events.